dsient/BlueCircuitCLI/ReadMe.md

 - **Color Scheme:**
   - 4 bit color theme (16 colors, 2^4)
-  - Guide for terminal coloring: [ https://hamvocke.com/blog/lets-create-a-terminal-color-scheme/ ]
+  - My guide for terminal coloring: [ https://hamvocke.com/blog/lets-create-a-terminal-color-scheme/ ]

+- **Source Code & Security Audits:**
+  - Provide a read-only view of the source code, with commentary on security implementations and development.